 Choose Safe Materials

-• Non-toxic fabrics: Look for materials that are free from harmful chemicals and dyes.
+- Non-toxic fabrics: Free from harmful chemicals and dyes.

-• Easy to clean: Select materials that are machine washable or easy to wipe down, guaranteeing hygiene.
+- Easy to clean: Machine washable or easy to wipe down.

 Regularly Inspect Equipment